This is based on opinion. Please don't list it on a work's trope example list.

 Metalbeard (with the gang surrounded by Micromanagers): Ye were a hearty crew, but it... it be over.

 The mere prospect of the Think Tanks.
 Imagine going from a crazy-creative, free spirit to a person whose life is spent having all their ideas taken from them and are completely unable to do anything about it.
 Congrats, you now have a clear picture of what the lives of many Master Builders were like.

 The scene when the remaining Master Builders are taken to the Think Tanks.
 Try not to sob as you witness their half Oh, Crap!, half Tear Jerker faces.

 Wonder Woman: Oh no...

 The thing Finn's dad says to his son before ripping his wonderful creations apart.
 It's the way he says it that makes it so menacing.

-The Man Upstairs: OK, Finn, let's play a game.
-It's called, "Let's put everything back together."
+The Man Upstairs: Finn, we're gonna play a little game.
+It's called, "Let's put everything back the way you found it."